Find Out Easy Ways to Decorate for the Seasons

 Embracing the Victorian side of me, I came across these gorgeous green velvet pillows that are the perfect green.
 I will link the exact ones here.

-This is a different view of my bench, in the photo below, with a blue burlap nautical pillow and a small white, Gather, pillow.
+In the photo above, there is a blue burlap nautical pillow and a small white, Gather pillow.
 I purchased those from Etsy.
-For a similar, Gather, pillow you can get it here.

 Simply changing pillows can give a room what it needs for the season.